pivotal/docs-tap/tap-gui/accessing-tap-gui.hbs.md

 ## <a id="lb-method"></a> Access with the LoadBalancer method (default)

-1. Verify that you specified the `service_type` for Tanzu Application Platform GUI in `tap-values.yaml`, as in this example:
+1. Verify that you specified the `service_type` for Tanzu Developer Portal in `tap-values.yaml`, as in this example:

     ```yaml